alertlogic/rebar3_erllambda/README.md

 ## How to report defects

-If you encounter an problem, or simply have a question about using this repo, please submit a
+If you encounter a problem, or simply have a question about using this repo, please submit a
 [github issue](https://github.com/alertlogic/rebar3_erllambda/issues).